If you're a budding writer, regardless of your experience, come and join one of the friendly and welcoming writers' groups in Westminster Libraries.

 Get your pen out and write a flash fiction or longer work using a new keyword each month.

 Booking not required, just turn up on the 3rd Friday of each month between 6pm and 6.50pm at Victoria Library.
 Please contact the library to confirm details of the next meeting.

-The Paddington library writer’s group meets twice a month, usually on a Tuesday from 6.30pm to 8pm at Paddington Library.
+The Paddington library writer’s group meets once a month, usually on a Tuesday from 6.45pm to 8.15pm at Paddington Library.